Skip to content

 Any mixture of personal and professional identities can be complex and raise unexpected issues.
 This guidance is intended to help you think about how you blog, microblog or otherwise produce social media comments about EDINA, projects, services or technologies associated with EDINA, and your professional colleagues and contacts.
 Please also note that these guidelines relate to the guidelines above for official EDINA social media outlets, and particularly the notes regarding tone and appropriate content for blogging and commenting.

 EDINA, as part of the University of Edinburgh, is your employer and as such you have a legal and moral responsibility not to bring either organisation into disrepute.
 Maintaining the reputation of EDINA, EDINA projects, services and staff members plays a crucial part in ensuring the continuing success of the organisation.
 Comments, particularly those with a strongly negative or unprofessional tone, can have serious unintended consequences.
-It is therefore important to remember that what you say about your work, even in personal social media presences, can reflect upon EDINA.
+It is therefore important to remember that what you say about your work, even in personal social media presences, can reflect upon EDINA and the University.

 Please exercise common sense over whether or not the space you are posting to (whether your own or as a guest post on another person or organisation's blog or social media presence) is an appropriate space for discussion of work or work related matters.
 If in doubt, you can always ask your line manager for advice.